betterscientificsoftware/bssw.io/CuratedContent/LanguageReferenceOnLine.md

 The *implementation* of a programming language is embodied in a [compiler](https://en.wikipedia.org/wiki/List_of_compilers) or, for interpretive languages like Python (or Basic), an *interpreter*.
 The relevant documentation takes the form of compiler reference manuals.
 These documents are created by each *vendor* that supports a given compiler.

+A program consisting entirely of language statements typically does not make a useable application.
+Programs need to interact with the outside world...to accept user input, to read and write data to terminal windows and/or files and to interact with other *devices*.
+This functionality is typically provided in the form of an accompanying *standard library*...a set of function calls with *well defined interfaces* that do things like allocate and free memory, open and close files, read and write data, etc.

+A challenge with standard libraries is that they aren't always very *standard*.
+Different hardware vendors provide different and sometimes incompatible implementations.
+[POSIX](https://en.wikipedia.org/wiki/POSIX) compliance was introduced in the 1990's to address this.

 Hardware vendors are obliged to provide a compiler that supports their hardware.
 No applications can use their hardware without one.